Alfredo Cospito: Hunger-striking Italian anarchist moved amid protests

 The new restrictions, usually reserved for mafia bosses, include one monitored visit from family members and one telephone call a month.

-The aim of the measures, known as 41bis after an article of the Italian criminal code, is to sever links between inmates said to be able to command and order criminal acts from behind bars.
+The measures, known as 41bis after an article of the Italian criminal code, were introduced in their current form in 1992, after the mafia killings of judges Paolo Falcone and Giovanni Borsellino, and were originally meant to cut off Mafia bosses from the outside world and other inmates, and to prevent them from ordering criminal acts from behind bars.

+Now, however, the 41bis prison regime can be imparted on people who have been found guilty of crimes ranging from terrorism to tobacco smuggling and kidnapping.

+Critics of the 41bis - including former prisoners who experienced it - say that the solitude faced by those who live through it is "unbearable" and that cells are barely big enough for a bed.

 Cospito is serving two jail sentences - 10 years for a gun attack on the CEO of a nuclear engineering company in Genoa in 2012 and 20 years in prison for bomb attacks against a Carabinieri police school in Fossano, masterminded whilst in prison.
 His partner is also serving time.